 Make-up artists can work in the entertainment, fashion or cosmetic service industries, and can work independently as freelancers or as part of a team.
 They typically receive some postsecondary training, such as completion of a cosmetology program.
 Here you can learn more about the requirements of make-up artists' different industries, and the salary and career outlook for this field.

-Make-up artists visually transform people using make-up, paint, wigs and other accessories to prepare them for photo shoots, filming, live performances and special events.
-Make-up artists work in many different environments, from spas and resorts to film and theater sets, and typically train both formally within a cosmetology program and independently.
+Make-up artists visually transform peoples' appearance via make-up, paint, wigs and other accessories to prepare them for photo shoots, filming, live performances and special events.
+Make-up artists work in many different environments from spas and resorts to film and theater sets, and typically train both formally within a cosmetology program, and on-the-job.
 Job opportunities vary by industry and with individual work experience.

 |Required Education||Some postsecondary training|

 |Projected Job Growth*||19% between 2014 and 2024 (theatrical and performance make-up artists)|